-- Understand the changing concept of health as an aspect of social development. - Develop a critical perspective of healthcare policies, services and programmes in the context of health scenario in the country. - Understand HIV&AIDS pandemic as a health and development issue - Gain understanding of relevance, domains and nature of social work intervention in different health settings including social work profession's response to HIV&AIDS and PLHA
+- To understand the changing concept of health as an aspect of social development. - To develop a critical perspective of healthcare policies, services and programmes in the context of health scenario in the country. - To understand HIV&AIDS pandemic as a health and development issue. - To gain understanding of relevance, domains and nature of social work interventions in different health settings including social work profession's response to HIV&AIDS and PLWHA

-The objective of this course is to give the students an exposure to the issues, importance and changing concepts of health as an instrument of social development.
-This course also aims to develop a critical perspective of healthcare policies, services and programmes and an understanding of possible social work interventions in different health care settings with special emphasis on HIV&AIDS.
+The outcomes of this course are to give the students an exposure to the issues, importance and changing concepts of health as instruments of social development.
+This course hope to develop a critical perspective of healthcare policies, services and programmes and an understanding of possible social work interventions in different health care settings with special emphasis on HIV&AIDS.

-Unit no. Unit title Contents Credit Point I Concept of Health, Disease and Developme nt Public Health System:History, concept and development IndigenousSystemofMedicine(ISM):History, Nature and Importance Health and disease: Concept and scope Health scenario of India: Understanding causes, symptoms and preventions of major communicable and non communicable diseases Nutrition: concept of nutrition and malnutrition, common nutritional deficiencies Health as an aspect of social development 1 II Health Care System, Programme and Policy Structure of healthcare services in India: Primary, secondary and tertiary level healthcare structures and their functions Alma Ata declaration Development of Health Care System in India:Policies,rogrammes and schemes 1
+Unit no. Unit title Contents Credit Point I Concept of Health, Disease and Developm ent Public Health System: History, concept and development Indigenous System of Medicine (ISM): History, Nature and Importance Health and disease: Concept and scope Health scenario of India: Understanding causes, symptoms and preventions of major communicable and non-communicable diseases Nutrition: concept of nutrition and malnutrition, common nutritional deficiencies Health as an aspect of social development 1 П Health Care System, Programm eand Policy Structure of healthcare services in India: Primary, secondary and tertiary level healthcare structures and their functions Alma Ata declaration Development of Health Care System in India: Policies, programmes and schemes 1

 III Emerging Concerns and Issues in Healthcare Public-private participation and collaboration in health care: Role of NGO and private sector in health care Occupational health, Disability and health, Health Activism Environment, Safe drinking water and sanitation with reference to Bankura district 1 IV Sexual, Reproducti ve Health and HIV &AIDS Sexuality, Sexual health and RCH: Concept, components, and reproductive rights Conceptual Understanding of HIV&AIDS: Extent of the problem, routes of transmission, nature and progression of the disease, historical background of HIV/AIDS, myths and misconceptions.
-Policy, programme related to HIV&AIDS 1 V HIV&AIDS : Intervention s and emerging issues Interventions among high-risk groups Strategies for prevention & treatment of HIV&AIDS for the general population Community based HIV&AIDS Care and Support for PLHA & other support groups HIV&AIDS as a development issue and human rights issue Advocacy by national, international NGOs,CBOs and CSOs in HIV&AIDS 1 VI Healthcare and Social Work Historical evolution of social work practice in health settings and the roles of a medical social worker Concepts and components: Comprehensive care, hospice and palliative care Counseling in HIV&AIDS 1
+Policy, programme related to HIV&AIDS 1 V HIV&AIDS : Intervention s and emerging issues Interventions among high-risk groups Strategies for prevention & treatment of HIV&AIDS for the general population Community based HIV&AIDS Care and Support for PLHA & other support groups HIV&AIDS as a development issue and human rights issue Advocacy by national, international NGOs, CBOs and CSOs in HIV&AIDS 1 VI Healthcare and Social Work Historical evolution of social work practice in health settings and the roles of a medical social worker Concepts and components: Comprehensive care, hospice and palliative care Counseling in HIV&AIDS 1